FAIL (the browser should render some flash content, not this).

 The CALEM conference potentially concerns a wide and diverse public in search of training in relation to sexual and gender diversity within Islam.
 These exclusive trainings are given by international specialists at the forefront of this kind of social evolution.
 The CALEM conference might be of interest for:

-- Young European citizens that are interested in these issues (average age at the conference is generally around 30 y.o.).
+- Young African and European citizens that are interested in these issues (average age at the conference is generally around 30 y.o.).

 - Islamic associations, particularly members of reformed and inclusive Muslim associations, especially those dealing with people belonging to LGBTQIA minorities.